justin2004/weblog/train_trees/README.md

 ```

 But I noticed removing those parens didn't change the train tree.
+I find that developing like this is helping with parsing the linear representation of tacit functions in my mind.

 Often I start a tacit function by using parens to make the components of the train clear to me (in the linear representation) but then I see which are unnecessary by looking at the train tree after I delete them.